yienyoong/tp/docs/UserGuide.md

 ![AddStudentBefore](images/addStudentBefore.png)

- 2. The new student will be added at the end of the list and into Vax@NUS' record.
-The list of students will be also display the new student's particulars.
+ 2. The new student will be added at the bottom of the list and into Vax@NUS' record.
 ![AddStudentAfter](images/addStudentAfter.png)

 #### Editing a student record: `edit`